goossens/ObjectTalk/docs-src/tour/overview.md

 ObjectTalk this is not the case and you have to name it yourself as the first parameter.
 The benefit is that you can call it whatever you want and it's not some hidden feature of the language.
-The disadvantage is that you have to type it for ever member function.
+The disadvantage is that you have to type it for every member function.
 The compiler automatically translates a bound function (a function in the context of an object) to a new function call with an additional parameter.